MagestyApps/module-web-images/README.md

 **IMPORTANT:** *if you need to upload any other image format or you need to upload it in any other Magento 2 area - please just drop us a line at [alex@magestyapps.com](mailto:alex@magestyapps.com?subject=Extend%20MagestyApps_WebImages%20extension) and we will update the extension*

+**IMPORTANT:** *if you like the extension, could you please add a star to this GitHub repository in the top right corner.
+This is really important for us.
+Thanks.*

 ## Installation

 ### Using Composer (recommended)